-Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy the Department of Leadership, Higher and Adult Education's additional admission requirements stated below.
-An appropriate bachelor's degree in a relevant discipline or professional program from a recognized university, with a grade equivalent to a University of Toronto mid-B or better in the final year.
+- Applicants are admitted under the General Regulations of the School of Graduate Studies.
+Applicants must also satisfy the Department of Leadership, Higher and Adult Education's additional admission requirements stated below. - An appropriate bachelor's degree in a relevant discipline or professional program from a recognized university, with a grade equivalent to a University of Toronto mid-B or better in the final year.

 - Coursework.
-Students must complete 5.0 full-course equivalents (FCEs) as follows: - Either LHA1102H Introduction to Community Development (0.5 FCE), to be taken at the beginning of the program. - At least 2.5 FCEs must be from the Adult Education and Community Development program. - One research methods course is recommended (0.5 FCE).
+Students must successfully complete a total of 5.0 full-course equivalents (FCEs) as follows: - Either LHA1100H Introduction to Adult Education or LHA1102H Introduction to Community Development, to be taken at the beginning of the program. - At least 2.5 FCEs must be from the Adult Education and Community Development program. - One research methods course is recommended (0.5 FCE).